Frederic Edwin Church

 In his late 20s, Church started to look further afield.
 In 1853 he made the first of many sketching trips abroad, in search of even more dramatic landscapes.
 Over the next 20 years his wanderlust took him to every corner of South America, where he followed in the footsteps of the celebrated Victorian explorer Baron von Humbolt.
 He painted the tropical jungles of Brazil, the snow-covered mountains of the Andes, the volcanoes of Mexico and the icebergs of Labrador.
 In almost all his canvases, he expressed both the spiritual as well as the scenic grandeur of the natural wilderness, demonstrating his belief in the presence of God in the smallest feature of nature.
 His use of new, heavy metal colour pigments enabled him to produce sharp bright colours that gave his large scale works a huge impact on the viewer.

 One of his major works is The Heart of the Andes (1859), now in the permanent collection of New York's Metropolitan Museum of Art.
-Five feet in height and nearly ten feet in width, the work was unveiled rather like a piece of live theatre in an auditorium.
+Five feet in height and nearly ten feet in width, the painting was unveiled rather like a piece of live theatre in an auditorium.
 Exotic plants added to the atmosphere, while opera glasses were issued to enable the seated audience to examine the painting in detail.
-Not surprisingly, the painting was exceptionally well received and sold for a massive $10,000 - a world record for a work of art by a living American artist.
+Not surprisingly, the work was exceptionally well received and sold for a massive $10,000 - a world record for a work of art by a living American artist.

 Triumph and Tragedy